 - That a minor adjustment or breath adaptation can completely change the difficulty of a pose

 - Some things can be extremely hard, and more than worth their efforts

 My classes are open and informal and focus on breath centered movement, safe and healthy alignment, mindfulness and letting go.
-I enjoy teaching classes in several different styles, including Yin, Restorative and a Viniyoga inspired class I like to call "Inside Out Yoga".
+I enjoy teaching classes in several different styles, including Yin, Restorative and a Viniyoga inspired class I like to call "Yoga Foundations".

 I began studying with Certified Viniyoga Therapist, Dawn Miller, C-IAYT in 2013.
 In the summer of 2017, I completed my 200 Hour Yoga Alliance Teacher Training at Sewall House Yoga Retreat in Island Falls, Maine with Donna (Amrita) Davidge (500 Hr E-RYT).
 Donna shared her very diverse knowledge from teaching yoga in New York City and northern Maine for over 30 years, learning from many teachers, including Yogi Bhajan, Dharma Mittra, Eddie Stern, Genny Kapuler and Judith Lasater.

 Cathy Picozzi, E-RYT